LIVING ON THE OUTSIDE

 THE ROLE OF THE FAITH COMMUNITY

-Members of the faith community can play a crucial role in helping ex-inmates.
+Members of the faith community can play a crucial role in helping ex-prisoners.
 During their incarceration they experienced loneliness, isolation, rejection by society and a lack of self-worth.
 A welcoming and non-judgmental faith community can help ex-inmates cope with emotional aftermath of these experiences by offering hope through practical assistance, restoring trust through genuine friendship and healing of spiritual and emotional wounds.

-The membership of an ex-inmate in a local church has a direct effect on them because it prepares the members of the church for the next ex-offender who might wish to join them.
+The membership of an ex-prisoner in a local church has a direct effect on them because it prepares the members of the church for the next ex-offender who might wish to join them.
 By extending fellowship and assistance, the faith community grows as it discovers its own spiritual gifts.
 It learns the joy and challenge of having an open mind and heart, as it puts the ideals of the gospel to the test.
 It is called to make forgiveness and education a more visible part of the church’s social justice outreach.

 Mentors (or a mentoring group) take support one step further by offering practical assistance.
-They assist ex-inmates during their adjustment period by listening to them, encouraging and advising them.
-Since many ex-inmates come from broken homes and have experienced abuse and injustice themselves, they need help with personal skills.
+They assist ex-prisoners during their adjustment period by listening to them, encouraging and advising them.
+Since many ex-prisoners come from broken homes and have experienced abuse and injustice themselves, they need help with personal skills.
 Being a stable force by providing a good example is very important.
 Mentors also can open doors that lead to jobs, counseling and other practical support that spell the difference between success or failure.
 They can assist ex-inmates with identifying a new job, providing them with transportation to interviews, obtaining a driver’s license, finding a place to live, getting a phone, and staying on good terms with their parole officers.

 Going it alone is rarely a good idea and does not generate success in the long run.
 It is extremely important that representatives of the various faith-based organizations, departments of state and local government, and community resources ally themselves in the common goal of successful reintegration.
 A wide range of formal and informal partnerships ensures that no one bears the responsibility of serving these vulnerable, at-risk members of our community.
 The conversations of this network can center on how to support efforts that may already be under way.
 As this network of churches and community organizations grows, its members draw from their experiences.
 They may establish a structure of paid or volunteer staff to create links between community and faith-based organizations, and to coordinate the efforts of those willing to work on issues of community justice, re-entry and training of ex-inmates.